hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 ### --	TESTING-VALIDATING
--	To address the uneven proportion^sample-issue of recipes for each difficulty category, the number of easy recipes was downsampled to match those of the ‘more-challenging’ recipes. <!--*#* (see *** for other ways to deal with uneven data samples) -->
+-	To address the uneven proportion<sup>sample-issue</sup> of recipes for each difficulty category, the number of easy recipes was downsampled to match those of the ‘more-challenging’ recipes. <!--*#* (see *** for other ways to deal with uneven data samples) -->
 -	To assess the different models, 20% of sample data was held for final testing, and the remaining 80% was further split into 70% for model training and 30% for model development-testing.
 -	The outcome metrics of interest here were area under the curve, as well as precision (% of selected items that are relevant) and recall (% of relevant items selected, also commonly known as '*sensitivity*'):
 <center><img src="https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg" height="600px" align="center"> </center><center>FIG5: *Precision and Recall, illustrated -- credit: [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg)* </center>